 Then the heads of fathers' households of Judah and Benjamin and the priests and the Levites arose, even everyone whose spirit God had stirred to go up and rebuild the house of the LORD which is in Jerusalem.Ezra 1:5(NASB)

-Unlike the cruel Assyrians and barbarous Babylonians, Cyrus.. the great king of Persia permitted those who had been taken into exile as slaves, to return to their native homeland and reinstate their customs and religious practices.
-Cyrus considered the brutality of previous regimes were likely to encourage rebellion among subjected people.
-He decided to relax the authoritarian grip imposed on exiles, which he considered would produce more contented citizens - - he was also the one God used to bring His people back to their promised land!
+Unlike the cruel Assyrians and barbarous Babylonians, Cyrus... the great king of Persia, permitted those who had been taken into exile as slaves, to return to their native homeland and reinstate their customs and religious practices.
+Cyrus considered the brutality of previous regimes was likely to encourage rebellion among subjected people.
+He decided to relax the authoritarian grip imposed on exiles which he considered would produce more contented citizens.
+He was also the one that God used to bring His people back to their promised land!

-As prophesied by Isaiah a ruler called 'Cyrus' would authorise the return of God's people to Israel, together with the rebuilding of the Temple of the Lord in Jerusalem.
-Cyrus even arranged for the sacred vessels, which were carried away from the House of God by Nebuchadnezzar, to be returned.
-And as prophesied by Jeremiah, Judah would return to Jerusalem after 70 years absence - - thus saith the LORD, after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place.
+As prophesied by Isaiah, a ruler called 'Cyrus' would authorise the return of God's people to Israel, together with the rebuilding of the Temple of the Lord in Jerusalem.
+Cyrus even arranged for the sacred vessels which were carried away from the House of God by Nebuchadnezzar, to be returned.
+And as prophesied by Jeremiah, Judah would return to Jerusalem after 70 years.
+"Thus saith the LORD, after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place."

 Not all who were given the opportunity to return took advantage of the edict of Cyrus, because some had become content to remain in Babylon.
-They had built houses, produced families and become accustomed to an affluent, Babylonian way of life.
-They forgot that the Lord had said.. if His people would humble themselves; repent of the wicked ways during their time in exile He would bring them back to their homeland and bless them - - you shall go to Babylon, but from there you will be delivered.
-The LORD shall redeem thee from the hand of thine enemies.
+They had built houses, produced families, and become accustomed to an affluent, Babylonian way of life.
+They forgot that the Lord had said that if His people would humble themselves and repent of their wicked ways during their time in exile.
+He would bring them back to their homeland and bless them, "you shall go to Babylon, but from there you will be delivered.
+The LORD shall redeem thee from the hand of thine enemies."

-Heavenly Father thank You for the book of Ezra and I pray that my spirit may be ever open to do Your will.
-Keep my heart ready to obey Your word and follow Your leading and guidance and use me I pray to carry out Your will for my life.
-We lift those in the Church who like Zerubbabel and Ezra, have the responsibility of being leaders and elders, and pray that you would move their hearts to listen to Your word; carry out Your will and encourage all their brothers and sisters in Christ during the difficult times we are all facing - This I ask in Jesus' name.
-AMEN.
+Heavenly Father, thank You for the book of Ezra.
+I pray that my spirit may be ever open to do Your will.
+Keep my heart ready to obey Your Word and follow Your leading and guidance, and use me I pray, to carry out Your will for my life.
+I lift those in the Church who like Zerubbabel and Ezra, have the responsibility of being leaders and elders and pray that you would move their hearts to listen to Your Word, carry out Your will, and encourage all their brothers and sisters in Christ during the difficult times we are all facing.
+This I ask in Jesus' name, AMEN.